 Standard & Poor's regularly evaluates NapaSan's financial position and updates its ratings for the existing debt.
-The most recent evaluation was completed in 2016, with an upgrade of the existing 2012 Certificates of Participation (COPs) from "AA-" to "AA" with a "stable" outlook.
+During its evaluation in 2016, S&P upgraded the existing 2012 Certificates of Participation (COPs) from "AA-" to "AA" with a "stable" outlook.